 Plurimi Wealth LLP (“PWL” or the “Firm”)

-The following information is provided pursuant to the Pillar 3 disclosure rules as laid out by the Financial Conduct Authority (“FCA”) in section 11 of its Prudential sourcebook for Banks, Building Societies and Investment Firms (“BIPRU”).
+Plurimi Wealth LLP (“PWL” or the “Firm”) provides the following information pursuant to the Pillar 3 disclosure rules as laid out by the Financial Conduct Authority (“FCA”) in their Remuneration Code (SYSC 19C) in section 11 of the Prudential sourcebook for Banks, Building Societies and Investment Firms (“BIPRU”).

 - Pillar 3 requires the Firm to publish its objectives and policies in relation to risk management, and information on its risk exposures and capital resources as well as disclosures with respect to the FCA’s “Remuneration Code”.

-Although the Senior Management of the Firm believes that the risk management framework outlined herein is appropriate for the size and complexity of the Firm and that the Firm’s capital is adequate to meet the risks assessed, it cannot guarantee that this will actually be the case in the event any particular risk arises.
+Although the Senior Management of the Firm believes that the risk management framework outlined herein is appropriate for the size and complexity of the Firm and that the Firm’s existing capital is adequate to meet the risks assessed, it cannot guarantee that this will always be the case in the event any particular risk increases or a new risk arises.
 There will always be some unlikely risks with unusually high impact which may require additional capital should they arise.

 The Firm operates a risk management framework that sets out the responsibilities and escalation procedures for the identification, monitoring, and management of operational and business risks.
 Capital planning takes these identified risks into account.